aaronmsimon/unity-kings-of-the-beach/README.md

 - NEW interaction concept!!  hold for dig, press & release for directed pass/shot
 - Replays
 - Argue calls
+- Pass will be the gameplay mechanic for both Dig and Set, but Set will be more accurate

 #### Cleanup
 - is it better to create a static TagHashes class instead of hard-coding tag strings?